Voting, Voter Registration, Civic Engagement and Advocacy

 The Community of Action’s history of Civic Engagement began with the well-received Candidates’ Forum held in June 2018 for County Executive and State Delegates to the Maryland House.
 It has continued with supporting Voter Registration drives in Montgomery County at Montgomery College and area high school campuses, prior to the COVID Pandemic.
 In addition, along with the Religious Action Committee (RAC) of the Reform Movement, Community of Action has supported voting rights bills now before Congress.
-By far its biggest initiative will coming up in 2022 beginning with the June primary races for candidates for county, state and national positions affecting the congregation.
-Learn more about this work (link or whatever you want to call it to subtopics below)
+By far its biggest initiative will be coming up in 2022 beginning with the June primary races for candidates for county, state and national positions affecting the congregation.
+Learn more about this work and get involved!

 Again this year, Community of Action will partner with other National Voter Registration Day sponsors to support making sure our democracy works.
 Here are a few facts that tell why this day is important: